What to do with Teens or Older Kids? You’re in Luck.

 3. Jump in the world’s first 4Spin Gyroscope at Airway Fun Center and achieve weightlessness with three of your friends.

-6. Rent snowshoes, skis, tents, or kayaks at Lee’s Adventure Sports and enjoy the great outdoors.
-Or, try a one-hour kayak river excursion with Plainwell Kayak Company.
+6. Try a one-hour kayak river excursion with Plainwell Kayak Company.

 7. Take a belay class and then rock climb all year round without ever heading to the mountains at Climb Kalamazoo.